MoeTahech/Mini_Ecommerce/testo/README.md

 ---

 ## State Management
-Riverpod
+**Riverpod**
 **Reason for choice:**
-- Simple and easy to learn compared to alternatives like Bloc
+- Simple and easy to learn compared to Bloc
-- Provides clear separation between UI and state logic
+- Clear separation of UI and state logic
-- Supports both synchronous and asynchronous state
+- Handles both sync & async state cleanly
-- Scales well as the app grows (modular and testable)
+- Modular, testable, and scalable as app grows
-- Good community support and frequent updates
+- Strong community support and updates

 ---

 ## Assumptions
 - Mock API, JWT token stored locally
-- Login works only for `test@test.com / 1234` unless registration implemented
-- Orders and products stored in memory (reset on app restart)
+- Orders and products stored in memory (reset on restart)

 ---

 ## Trade-offs
-- No real backend, using mock data
+- No real backend (mock only)
-- Limited error handling (basic SnackBars for now)
+- Limited test coverage (only unit + one widget test planned)
-- Skeletons/shimmers not yet implemented
+- Skeletons/shimmers not fully implemented yet